orbeon/orbeon-forms-doc/roadmap.md

 ## Development tracks

-This are general development tracks which we consider from release to release:
+These are general development tracks which we consider from release to release:

 - __Mobile__ – Better support [responsive design](https://github.com/orbeon/orbeon-forms/issues/1181), and the ability to [run our form engine on the client](https://github.com/orbeon/orbeon-forms/issues/1221) to enable offline support and native apps.
 - __Performance__ – While Orbeon Forms has been proven to be able to sustain a [fair amount of load](faq/form-builder-runner.md#how-much-load-can-orbeon-forms-handle), we 're always striving to improve the product in that regard, including [reducing memory usage](https://github.com/orbeon/orbeon-forms/issues/1606), [reducing load time](https://github.com/orbeon/orbeon-forms/issues/1239), and [improving performance on MySQL](https://github.com/orbeon/orbeon-forms/issues/649).